revue-org/revue-spe-slides/content/_generator.md

   merge fix/fix-2 tag: "1.1.1"
 ```

-- Chenge are merged into the main branch via pull requests.
+- Changes are merged into the main branch via pull requests.
 - Pull requests are reviewed and approved by at least one other developer
 - Releases are made on the `main` branch.